Working at the University of Birmingham brings many benefits, from generous holiday leave, to reward and recognition.

 Employee schemes and discounts

-If you join us, you’ll have the opportunity to join private medical and dental schemes such as the National Dental Plan, the Universities and Colleges Personal Healthcare Scheme and the BHSF health cash plan, at preferential rates.
+If you join us, you’ll have the opportunity to join private medical and dental schemes such as the Unum Dental Plan, the Universities and Colleges Personal Healthcare Scheme and the BHSF health cash plan, at preferential rates.
 If you work at a computer, you may also be entitled to a free eye test and help towards the cost of glasses.

 As part of our sustainable action plan, we offer a range of travel discounts and actively encourage the use of public transport.
 If you use public transport to travel to work, the University will buy a National Express West Midlands or Centro annual season ticket on your behalf, and recover the cost through deductions in your pay, from which you can make a considerable saving.
 The University is also keen to encourage people to cycle to work, and we offer a range of benefits and special offers for cyclists through our partnership with Cyclescheme.